kristianmandrup/json-schema-model-builder/samples/graphql/GraphQL.md

 Note that the `graphschematojson` library is the perfect gateway to take the JSON schema model output and transform to a GrapQL typedef.

+Use the [GraphQL typedef writer](https://github.com/kristianmandrup/graphSchemaToJson/blob/master/src/writer/index.js) to write a TypeScript class source file for a TypeORM entity from a JS schema definition object.

 ## Example

 ```js